laffernandes/gatl/README.md

 ## 6. Documentation
-Here you find a brief description of the classes, functions, procedures, and operators that available for the user.
+Here you find a brief description of the classes, functions, procedures, and operators that are available for the user.
 The detailed documentation is not ready yet.

 Contents:
 - [Namespaces](#namespaces)